MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/operator/azure-stack-mysql-resource-provider-update.md

 Use-AzureRmProfile -Profile 2018-03-01-hybrid -Force Install-Module -Name AzureStack -RequiredVersion 1.6.0

 # Use the NetBIOS name for the Azure Stack domain.
 On the Azure Stack SDK, the default is AzureStack but could have been changed at install time.
 $domain = "AzureStack"

-# For integrated systems, use the IP address of one of the ERCS virtual machines
+# For integrated systems, use the IP address of one of the ERCS VMs.
 $privilegedEndpoint = "AzS-ERCS01"

 # Provide the Azure environment used for deploying Azure Stack.
 Required only for Azure AD deployments.
 Supported environment names are AzureCloud, AzureUSGovernment, or AzureChinaCloud.